VirtualPlanetaryLaboratory/vplanet/examples/README.rst

 `SSDistOrbDistRot <SSDistOrbDistRot>`_: Evolution of the Solar System planets' orbital and rotational angular momenta from approximate models.
 [DistOrb, DistRot]

-`TidalEarth <TidalEarth>`_: Internal/orbital evolution of Earth if it were in the habitable zone of a late M dwarf and tidally heated.
+`TidalEarth <TidalEarth>`_: Coupled internal/orbital/tidal evolution of Earth if it were in the habitable zone of a late M dwarf and tidally heated.
 [EqTide, RadHeat, ThermInt]

+`IoHeat <IoHeat>`_: Tidal heating of Io as a function of eccentricity and obliquity, according to equilibrium tide theory.
+[EqTide, VSPACE]

 `TideLock <TideLock>`_: Tidal locking of habitable planets with the CPL and CTL equilibrium tide models.
 [EqTide]